weaviate/weaviate-io/developers/weaviate/current/client-libraries/go.md

 ### GraphQL `Get().WithNearVector()` uses a builder pattern

 In `v2` specifying a `nearVector` argument to `client.GraphQL().Get()` required passing a string.
-As a result the user had to know the structure of the GraphQL API. `v4` fixes this by using a builder pattern like so:
+As a result the user had to know the structure of the GraphQL API.
+Since `v4`, a `WithNearVector` method was introduced to set the search vector using the builder pattern.

 Before: